-I also like how Schwab makes most of its money.
-A lot of folks would guess that a broker would make its money through trading fees (you know that $5-$10 commission you pay for every trade).
-In Schwab’s case these fees actually make up less than a tenth of its annual revenue.
-In the year 2000 the comparable figure was 25%.
-The lion’s share (around 53% to be precise) of company profit is made from net interest generated by client cash held in Schwab accounts (back in 2000 the comparable figure for this revenue source was also 25%).
-In the short-term this should be good for Schwab because interest rates are rising.
-In the long-run the trend is positive since this revenue source is more stable than commissions; the latter dropping due to fierce competition from upstarts as well as electronic trading in general.
+I also like how Schwab makes most of its profit.
+A lot of folks would guess that a broker would make its money through trading fees – you know those pesky $5-$10 commissions you pay for every trade.
+In Schwab’s case, these fees actually make up less than a tenth of annual revenue.
+That is down from circa 25% back in 2000.
+The lion’s share – around 53% to be precise – of company profit is made from net interest generated by client cash held in Schwab accounts.
+The comparable figure for this revenue source was also 25% back in 2000.
+Now, this should be good for Schwab in the short term because interest rates are rising.
+In the long-run the trend is also fairly positive since this revenue source is more stable than commissions.
+Obviously the latter has been dropping due to fierce competition from upstarts as well as electronic trading in general.

 The big downside?
 These businesses are highly cyclical.
-I mean owning a brokerage firm during a bear market or recession isn’t going to be much fun.
-Check out what happened ten years ago as a guide to how rough things can get check out what happened at the back end of the last decade.
-In fiscal year 2008 the company posted revenue per share of $4.45 and earnings per share of $1.05.
-By 2009 those figures had dropped to $3.53 and $0.46 respectively.
+I mean, owning a brokerage firm during a bear market or recession isn’t going to be much fun.
+Check out what happened ten years ago as a guide to how rough things can get.
+In 2008, the company posted revenue per share of $4.45 and earnings per share of $1.05.
+Those figures had dropped to $3.53 and $0.46 respectively by 2009.

-Needless to say certain investors lost out big time.
-If you invested at the 2008 peak – and bear in mind the P/E ratio back then was only 19.5 so it didn’t look crazy expensive – you lost 50% in the space of six months.
-In fact it didn’t reach its 2008 peak share price again until 2013.
-That’s basically the rationale behind why I called this a tentative GARP (growth at a reasonable price!) stock.
-Paying 15x earnings right now seems like a good deal, and probably is if you’ve a long-term outlook, but for the best results I’d be looking to pick this up during the next recession or bear market.
+Suffice to say that certain investors lost out big time.
+Those investing at the 2008 peak – and bear in mind the PE ratio was only 19.5 back then so it didn’t look crazy expensive – lost 50% in the space of six months.
+The stock didn’t reach its 2008 peak again until 2013, and that basically sums up why I called this a tentative GARP (growth at a reasonable price) stock.
+Paying 15x earnings right now seems like a good deal, and probably is if you have a long-term outlook, but for the best results I’d be looking to pick this up during the next recession or bear market.